Qabel/qabel.github.io/Components-Drop.md

 From the outside the protocol is not distinguishable from normal HTTP traffic (browsing, download, webservices).
 A deep packet inspection would show the usage of the protocol itself and identify a drop server, but actual content analysis is not possible.

+#### Authentication
+There must not be an individual authentication of the clients.
+Ideally the access is public, alternatively with an authorization procedure, which does not identify the clients (common token, e.g. a pre-shared key).

 ### Messages are asynchronous